DATA-TRAC/consumer-complaint-response/README.md

   * Copy the 'SQL_query' variable found in `wrangle.py` and run in [Google BigQuery](console.cloud.google.com/bigquery?ws=!1m5!1m4!4m3!1sbigquery-public-data!2scfpb_complaints!3scomplaint_database)
   * Save the result as a BigQuery table in your project
     * You can look in `wrangle.py` for what we named the project, database, and table (we kept the database and table names the same as the original)
-  * Edit and save the 'SQL_query' variable found in `wrangle.py` to the respective table names in your BigQuery project using this format: `FROM database.table` and edit the 'project_ID' variable to your project's ID
+  * Edit and save the 'SQL_query' variable found in `wrangle.py` to the respective table names in your BigQuery project using this format: `FROM database. table` and edit the 'project_ID' variable to your project's ID
   * Create a [Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts) and key for your project
     * Save the key as `service_key.json` into the local repo
-* Run final-report notebook and be patient
+* Run the final-report notebook and be patient
   * It may ask for authentication when it tries to query Google BigQuery
   * Try to run again if it stopped for authentication
 * This will run through the longer pathway of getting the data from the source and performing the cleaning and natural language preparation